jortvanleenen/jortvanleenen.nl/README.md

 licensed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html); additionally, see the `LICENSE` file for the full deed.

-_As an example, the HTML markup of this website is licensed under the GNU GPLv3, while the textual content of the blog posts is licensed under the CC BY-SA 4.0._
+_Example: the HTML markup of this website is licensed under the GNU GPLv3, while the textual content of the blog posts is licensed under the CC BY-SA 4.0._

 ## Contributing